discordx-ts/discordx/.github/CONTRIBUTING.md

     git push origin my-fix-branch
     ```

-11. In GitHub, send a pull request to `discord.ts:main`.
+11. In GitHub, send a pull request to `discordx:main`.

 ### Reviewing a Pull Request

-The discord.ts team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
-Such behavior includes not following the [discord.ts code of conduct](https://github.com/oceanroleplay/discord.ts/blob/main/.github/CODE_OF_CONDUCT.md) and applies within or outside of discord.ts managed channels.
+The discordx team reserves the right not to accept pull requests from community members who haven't been good citizens of the community.
+Such behavior includes not following the [discordx code of conduct](https://github.com/discordx-ts/discordx/blob/main/.github/CODE_OF_CONDUCT.md) and applies within or outside of discordx managed channels.

 #### Addressing review feedback